gobelinor/info2parser/README.md

 # info2parser

-A simple Go library and CLI tool to parse INFO2 `$I` files, from the Windows Recycle Bin (After Windows 10) It extracts metadata such as the original file path, deletion time, and original size.
+A simple Go library and CLI tool to parse INFO2 `$I` files, from the Windows Recycle Bin.
+It extracts metadata such as the original file path, deletion time, and original size.
+[DISCLAIMER] Only works for files from Windows 10 and 11

 ## Instalation